For years I was being pushed around by microscopic bacteria that lived in my gut, but I didn’t know it!

 Lack of sleep causes stress to the microbiota

-Why We Sleep by Matthew Walker is a great resource for learning about the importance of sleep for weight loss and a host of other health issues.
+Why We Sleep by Matthew Walker is an excellent resource for learning about the importance of sleep for weight loss and a host of other health issues.

 Diets low in plant fiber can compromise gut health